 Canada is well known for its vast natural resources and mining industry, which makes it an important country for international investors to consider.
-While the country has a number of different stock exchanges, the most popular is the Toronto Stock Exchange ("TSX") - one of the largest stock exchange in North America by listings and eighth largest in the world by market capitalization.
+While the country has a number of different stock exchanges, the most popular is the Toronto Stock Exchange (TSX), one of the largest stock exchanges in North America by listings and the eighth largest in the world by market capitalization.

 Listing on the Toronto Stock Exchange

 The Toronto Stock Exchange consisted of over 1,500 companies, as of 2017, worth a total of $1.77 trillion in market capitalization.
 While the majority of these companies are based in Ontario (52%), a substantial portion of the exchange's market capitalization also comes from Alberta (25%), due to the region's rich natural resources, namely, oil and gas in the oil sands.

 The exchange's breakdown of sectors by market capitalization shows a skew towards financial services (38%), energy (20%) and materials (10%), while industrials and consumer discretionary round out the top five sectors.
 Many of these companies consist of so-called junior mining companies focused on developing natural resources, such as gold mines or timber yards.

 Listing requirements on the Toronto Stock Exchange vary based on the type of company seeking a listing.
 For instance, mining companies must meet certain property, work programs, and working capital requirements before listing, while oil and gas companies have only working capital and financial requirements that must be met to qualify for the exchange.

 Smaller companies that don't qualify for the TSX exchange may instead be listed on the TSX Venture Exchange, which is similar to the OTC Markets or NASDAQ OTCBB in the United States.
 These companies have less of a track record and can be in development stages compared to the larger companies that are listed on the larger TSX exchange.